uablrek/slink-webhook/README.md

 ```

 The `cert/` directory is included in the image.
 If you prefer to mount
-vulumes, or sectrets, for the cert and/or key, just make sure the
+volumes, or sectrets, for the cert and/or key, just make sure the
 `cert/` is empty, or just contain the certificate, when building the image.

 If `cert/slink-webhook.crt` doesn't exist you must provide a